t-silvers/pyrty/README.rst

 Wrap a simple R snippet in a python function:
 ----------------------------------------------------

-To create a python function from an R snippet, we need to specify an environment manager (:code:`conda` , :code:`mamba` , or :code:`renv`), a language (:code:`R` or :code:`python`), code, and a set of dependencies.
+To create a Python function from an R snippet, we need to specify an environment manager (:code:`conda` , :code:`mamba` , or :code:`renv`), a language (R or Python), code, and a set of dependencies.
 Here, we also specify a set of arguments (:code:`args`) and an output to collect (:code:`output_type`).